Rushabh1221/MyPortfolio/README.md

 # personal-portfolio
- A Django based personal portfolio website.
+ A Simple Django based personal portfolio website.

 # Requirements (that must be installed in your system)
 1. Git